 Be sure to be specific about what you want the money to go toward, whether that’s honeymoon-related activities or your trip in general.
 If guests know that they’re contributing to your actual trip, they’ll feel more comfortable gifting money.
 Don’t worry: You can create multiple cash funds and label each one accordingly.

 Tulum or Paris in the spring sound dreamy—and everyone agrees.
-Peak seasons mean peak crowds mean peak price hikes.
+Peak seasons for the best honeymoon destinations, which lead to peak price hikes.
 In fact, in the travel industry, there are three seasons:

 To avoid the steepest prices, travel agents recommend booking your honeymoon during shoulder or off-season.
 “By traveling off-season you can find affordable options in popular, touristy spots,” Alton says.
 “You can save up to 50% in some places if you choose to travel when the season is slow.”